 Here’s one of those things in pathology that will lead you to pull all your hair out: what is the difference between nephrotic and nephritic syndrome?

 Ugh.
-They both involve the kidney, they both are syndromes so they’re probably both constellations of findings, and the names are maddeningly similar except for one stinking vowel.
+They both involve the kidney, they both are syndromes so they’re both constellations of findings, and the names are maddeningly similar except for one stinking vowel.
 How can a person be expected to memorize these things?

 Let’s start with the main features of each syndrome.
-We’ll pick four features for each, since it’s really hard to remember more than four of anything.

 Nephrotic syndrome: